 BBC Young Chorister Of The Year

-If so, the BBC is launching a competition to find the best young singers in the country and you could be one of them!
+If so, the BBC is holding a competition to find the best young singers in the country, and you could be one of them!

-To celebrate the contribution made by young people to choirs and music groups across the UK, Radio 2 and Songs of Praise are joining together to find the BBC Young Chorister of the Year 2020.
+For the second year running Songs of Praise and Radio 2 are joining together to celebrate the contribution made by young people to choirs and music groups across the UK and find the BBC Young Chorister of the Year 2021.

 - Make a simple video recording of you performing two pieces of music on your phone, tablet, laptop or camera.
 Remember to film in landscape.
-Here’s our guide to recording your entry.
+Here’s a guide to recording your entry

 - Ask a parent or guardian to fill in the online application form